vuongducphuong/documentation/content/applications/services/helpdesk/overview/sla.rst

 .. image:: sla/sla-passing-failing.png
    :align: center
-   :alt: View of a ticket's form with a failing and passing SLA in Odoo Helpdesk
+   :alt: View of a ticket's form with a failing and passing SLA in Leansoft Helpdesk

 Analyzing SLA performance
 =========================